ubahmapk/cyberbro/README.md

 * Uses a proxy if needed.
 * Stores the results in a SQLite database.
 * Provides a history of the analysis.
+* Easily retrieve observable in analysis with the search function in history.

 # Getting Started